-You'll find the most current and detailed information, including FAQs, maintenance schedules, troubleshooting guides, and howto videos, online at trekbikes.com.
-Scroll down to the Support section at the bottom of the home page.
+You'll find the most current and detailed information including FAQs and how-to videos online at electrabike.com and youtube.com/@ElectraBicycleCompany.

-trekbikes.com/support
+youtube.com/ @ElectraBicycleCompany

 Keep this manual for reference

 This manual shows you how to ride safely, and how and when to do basic inspections and maintenance (Chapter 2).
 Keep it for the life of your bicycle.
 We also recommend that you keep your proof of purchase along with the manual in case you need to make a warranty claim.